Secure-Booking-Service/backend/README.md

 Make sure that you have commit signing active for this repository `git config commit.gpgsign true`.

 ### Prerequisites ⚗️
-> We have also setup a `.devcontainer`.
+> We have also set up a `.devcontainer`.
 [Learn more](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)

 - Local MongoDB installation on port 27017 (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
 - Node with NPM installed (https://nodejs.org/en/download/)